SkymanOne/SkymanOne.github.io/_posts/2022-07-28-truebit-overview.md

 I had a chance to come across the project that could potentially revolutionise the cloud computing.
 Unfortunately, sometimes great ideas do not always get to see the world at their full capacity.
-This article summarises my personal findings why the Truebit did not make it its way to blockchain world.
+This article summarises my personal findings why the Truebit did not make its way to blockchain world.

 ## Intro